 The overall trends of the changes in sound energy density over time are generally as expected, considering the modelling framework and inputs used.
-Taking Europe as a whole, increases in sound energy density until 2050 are observed under the GHG scenario, reflecting the fact that not all mitigation measures represent a "win-win" situation for both GHG and URN.
-However, this small net increase can be attributed to a couple of regions (North Sea and northeast Atlantic Ocean) and ship types (TGC and CON).
+Taking Europe as a whole, increases in sound energy density until 2050 are observed under the GHG scenario for two ship types; TGC (in all regions) and CON (northeast Atlantic Ocean and Mediterranean), reflecting the fact that not all mitigation measures represent a "win-win" situation for both GHG and URN.
+However, there is an overall decrease in sound energy density when considering all vessels, since TGC and CON contribute less to the total sound energy density than CAR, for which sound energy density decreases under the GHG scenario.
 In general, increases in sound energy density are driven by the effect of the More Efficient Propeller measure, for which an increase in vessel cavitation source level is modelled.
 As may be expected in the URN scenario, the sound energy density decreases consistently over time for all regions and ship types, primarily because the MEP measure has been replaced by the Quieter Propeller measure.
 However, this scenario is less realistic given that it ignores the existing regulations for GHG emissions.
 The U&G scenario can be considered the most realistic, being inspired by the mandatory GHG regulations and the assumption of future noise policy becoming stricter over time.
 This is reflected in the results, whereby the rate of sound energy density reduction increases between 2030 and 2050.
-Even for the TGC category, which has the largest contribution to the total sound energy density, initial increases in sound energy density in certain regions give way to decreases by 2050.
+Even for the TGC category, initial increases in sound energy density in certain regions give way to decreases by 2050.
 This reflects the trade-off between efficiency and URN in propeller design, modelled here by blending the effects of the MEP and QRP measures, while also accounting for improvements in propeller design over time, which is achieved by adjusting the penetration rates such that QRP are more widely adopted in 2050 than MEP (see Table 19).

 Since the mitigation measures are modelled in the same way for all regions and ship types, changes in the results across regions and ship types derive from differences in the input data used in the modelling.
 For example, the noticeable increases in sound energy density for the TGC category (and in a couple of cases for CON) can be explained by examining the results for the percentage change in sound energy density for each mitigation measure, for the case of 100 % penetration rate.
 In general, the sound energy density is estimated to increase more for TGC when applying a MEP than for other ship types.
 This is because a higher proportion of vessels within this category were modelled as being eligible for a new propeller offering a larger increase in efficiency, with an associated higher increase in cavitation source level.
 Of all ship type categories, TGC also has the lowest proportion of vessels assumed to not need to retrofit their propeller.
 Since the loudest vessels contribute more to the soundscape, the MEP measure can have a stronger effect on the results than other measures for which the source levels decrease.
 An additional factor is the relative effect of the other mitigation measures included in the scenario.
 Recall that the GHG scenario is modelled using a combination of the HPC, MEP and SRD measures.
-For all regions apart from the Mediterranean, the modelled effect of HPC and SRD measures (together with the chosen penetration rates) is not sufficient to cancel the effect of MEP, resulting in an increase in sound energy density compared to BAU.
-However, the Mediterranean Sea, the relative increase due to MEP is smaller, while the decreases due to HPC and SRD are larger, resulting in a net decrease in sound energy density in this case.
-The same explanation holds for the CON category in the northeast Atlantic Ocean and North Sea.
+For all regions, the modelled effect of HPC and SRD measures (together with the chosen penetration rates) is not sufficient to cancel the effect of MEP, resulting in an increase in sound energy density compared to BAU.
+The same explanation holds for the CON category in the northeast Atlantic Ocean and Mediterranean Sea.